Are You Suitable For Ear Wax Removal?

 Conditions That Prevent All Types of Ear Wax Removal

-Certain medical conditions or symptoms mean ear wax removal should be postponed or avoided.
+Certain medical conditions or symptoms mean you are not suitable for ear wax removal and should be postponed or avoided.
 These include:

 When Irrigation Should Be Avoided but Other Methods May Be Used